BlittlePrime/GetVerses/README.md

 				open the command line
-				right click on the command line icon on the taskbar, go to Command Prompt and right click on that and click on Run as an Administrator navigate to where you extracted the folder
+				right click on the command line icon on the taskbar, go to Command Prompt and right click on that and click on Run as an Administrator
+				In the new, elevated command line navigate to where you extracted the folder

 				type "getverses" and enter to run the getverses.bat file.